opencast/opencast/docs/guides/developer/docs/development-process.md

 this commit, make the necessary version changes to all `pom.xml` files and to the UI and create a commit and a *signed* git tag on this commit.
 He would then push the commit and the tag (not the branch) to the community repository.

-Fore more details about how to create release, have a look at the [Release Manager Guide](release-manager.md).
+For more details about how to create a release, have a look at the [Release Manager Guide](release-manager.md).

 #### Beta Versions/Release Candidates